Watch this video.

 – Laraine Carver, RN, Sutter Health

-Award-winning speaker, Ruben J. Guzman, M.P.H., ACLM lives as proof of what he presents.
+Award-winning speaker, Ruben J. Guzman, MPH, LMP lives as proof of what he presents.
 Having personally lost over 50 pounds of fat, he has completely transformed his health and fitness since 1995.
 Ruben – a health promotion specialist for over 20 years, has conducted programs for various organizations including the California State Capitol, City of Sacramento, Hewlett-Packard, VSP, Intel, UC Davis, Kaiser and Mercy Healthcare, the Los Angeles County Sheriffs, and several departments for the State.
 He is also an expert speaker for Vistage, the world’s largest CEO organization, and travels extensively training executives in health, leadership and communication.
 He holds a Masters degree in Public Health (MPH) from UCLA specializing in Behavioral Sciences and Health Promotion, spent three years at UC Davis Medical School, and is a Board Certified Lifestyle Medicine Professional (LMP) from the American College of Lifestyle Medicine and the International Board of Lifestyle Medicine.
 He has also been a professional swimming coach since 1978.
 Ruben is nationally certified as a personal trainer and nutrition consultant, and has successfully coached and trained many champions in sports, business and health.
 His dynamic energy is both inspirational and motivating!

 “The doctor of the future will give no medicine, but will instruct his patient in the care of the human frame, in diet and in the cause and prevention of disease.” – Thomas Edison